 You must have an organizational plan to help you manage the large number of files that you have converted to digital format.
 That is where an Electronic Document Management System (EDMS) comes in.

-Storing and Using Your Documents Once They’re Scanned
+Storing and Using Your Documents After Scanning Them

-Once you have scanned your documents it is necessary to create a document management plan that will organize your digital documents.
-There are systems designed to help you manage and organize all of your files.
+Once you have scanned your documents, it is necessary to create a document management plan that will organize your digital documents.
+There are systems that help you manage and organize all of your files.

-A EDMS provides improved workflow of information throughout an entire organization.
-EDMS are traditionally a software platform that acts as a portal for all the documents in an organization.
+An EDMS provides improved workflow of information throughout an entire organization.
+An EDMS is a software platform that acts as a portal for all the documents in an organization.
 Electronic document management can be purchased as software and used on a company server or used as a “software service” with cloud computing.

 The Benefits of EDMS

 A properly managed EDMS can make your life a lot simpler.
-Below, we go over some of the benefits of an EDMS that will help improve your business workflow.
+The following are some of the benefits of an EDMS that will help improve your business workflow.

 Reduction of Labor Costs

 - An EDMS reduces the labor required to manage and handle the documents.
-All scanned documents are available to every employee on their computer instantly, and finding a document takes seconds with a simple keyword search, reducing the cost of labor.
+All scanned documents are available to every employee on their computer instantly.
+Finding a document takes seconds with a simple keyword search, reducing the cost of labor.

-- An EDMS allows for the quick retrieval of all required documents – digital documents are aged and marked for destruction when they reach the end of their lifespan.
+- An EDMS allows for the quick retrieval of all required digital documents that are aged to get marked for destruction when they reach the end of their lifespan.